-The formation of the Australia-China Research Centre for Crop Improvement (ACRCCI) in 2009 has added an international collaborative program to our research portfolio.
-Use of local research expertise of CPS academics in partnership with our ACRCCI international collaborators is enabling the identification of mechanisms conferring tolerance and adaptability of select crop species to environment stress.
-Furthermore, our linkage with agronomists and plant geneticists opens up exciting opportunities for transferral of our molecular findings into targeted plant breeding programs.
+The formation of the Australia-China Research Centre for Crop Improvement (ACRCCI) in 2009 added an international collaborative program to the research profile of the Centre.
+Currently international collaborations are enabling the identification of mechanisms conferring tolerance and adaptability of select crop species to environment stress.